nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Quick Start

-1. Ensure you have **Java 11** or above installed in your computer.
+1. Ensure you have **Java 11** or above installed on your computer.

 <div markdown="block" class="alert alert-info">